 The Pride Run takes place each year during the Edmonton Pride Festival and is truly for everyone.
 Whether you are an advanced runner or just want to enjoy a leisurely walk in the river valley with family or friends, we encourage you to participate!

-In 2017, the Pride Run moved to a new venue in Argyll Park, hosting 600 participants and raising $24,000 for the newly created Edmonton Pride Run Endowment at the University of Alberta's Institute for Sexual Minority Studies and Services (iSMSS).
-The fund will create a lasting financial legacy by providing a source of stable funding to further the work, research, and programs of the Institute, which endeavours to improve the lives of the LGBTQ community locally, nationally, and internationally.
+In 2017, the Pride Run moved to a new venue in Argyll Park, hosting 600 participants and raising $24,000 for the Edmonton Pride Run Endowment at the University of Alberta.
+The bursary will be awarded, based on demonstrated financial need, to undergraduate students who identify as LGBTQ.

 In its second year, the event returned to Emily Murphy Park, hosting 436 participants and raising $10,500 for the Orlando Books Collective Entrance Award Endowment Fund.
 While the weather was less than ideal, the energy and high spirits of all those involved made for another successful event.